ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 - C++ MFC support
 - C++ ATL support

-Also select .NET development and "Universal windows CRT"
+Also select .NET development and "Universal windows CRT/universal platform development" from the features

 # Installing a new Version of Visual Studio
 If you are on a newer version of Visual Studio then you will need to upgrade various files to take this into account.
 Below is a list of things we needed to do when upgrading to 2017 your list may be different.